Cyber00011011/Cyber00011011.github.io/_posts/2021-2-09-OfficeDocsTheMacroView.md

 ![AVProtection](/images/macro_example_triggers_av.PNG)

-**Update:** As I was researching this topic further I stubbled upon two more methods to Download files using Macros over at f-secures blog.
+**Update:** As I was researching this topic further I stumbled upon two more methods to Download files using Macros over at f-secures blog.
 The two additional methods are fairly interesting.
 You can use Internet Explorer via COM to download a file.
 This will spawn a browser from svchost (not Office) to download a file.

 ```
 Set ie = CreateObject("InternetExplorer.Application")